 The panelists presented some brilliant case studies for social media marketing campaigns.
 The discussions were very interesting with Q&A about what to do and not to do in social media marketing, how to understand your target audience and how to increase the ROI of your social media initiatives.

-Ammar Bakkar explained the challenges with new media and the digital revolution.
+Ammar Bakkar explained the challenges of new media and the digital revolution.
 Smart TV with interactivity and applications is the future of media globally and in the region.

 Media and Advertising